 The company believes that for a TV to display amazing picture quality, it must possess a good picture processor and a good display panel technology.
-In real-world performance, the processor of the TV plays a major role regardless where the picture source is coming from.
-With the Sony Bravia X900F/XF90, Sony equipped it with their top-notch picture processor, the 4K HDR Processor X1 Extreme™.
-It’s the same processor used in Sony’s 2017 flagship OLED TV, Sony Bravia A1, as well as on their Sony Bravia ZD9/Z9D TV.
+Image processor actually plays a major role regardless where the picture source is coming from.
+With that in mind, Sony decided to equipped the Sony Bravioa X900F/XF90 with their top-notch picture processor, the 4K HDR Processor X1 Extreme™.
+It’s the same processor used in Sony’s 2017 flagship OLED TV, Sony Bravia A1.

-With the inclusion of the X1 Extreme processor, it enables the X900F/XF90 capable of producing high picture quality compared to the 2017 model.
+With the inclusion of the X1 Extreme processor, it enables this TV to produce high picture quality compared to the 2017 model.
 Giving it a more accurate noise reduction, more accurate detail enhancement, better and deeper contrast, and smoother colour gradation.

-Furthermore, the X900F/XF90 comes with a full array LED backlight panel with Sony’s X-tended Dynamic Range™ PRO local dimming control.
-Compared to TV models that feature EDGE backlight led system, the full array is positioned directly behind the display panel/screen.
-Giving the X900F/XF90 a more accuracy for displaying brighter and darker zones simultaneously.
-Which is something that you will never see or have from any EDGE backlighted TV.
+Furthermore, this TV comes with a full array LED backlight panel with Sony’s X-tended Dynamic Range™ PRO local dimming control.
+Compared to EDGE backlight led system, a full array is positioned directly behind the display panel/screen.
+Resulting in a more accuracy for displaying brighter and darker zones simultaneously.

-This technology utilizes the full array backlight, it keeps everything smooth and prevents any blurring during sports and fast action scenes.
-Each “blink” or “frame” is individually controlled and optimized, while brightness is boosted when needed.
+It also comes with Motion X-Clarity, this technology utilizes the full array backlight.
+It keeps everything smooth and prevents any blurring during fast action scenes.
+Each “frame” is individually controlled and optimized, while brightness is boosted when needed.

-To make thing better, the X900F/XF90 comes with Sony TRILUMINOS™ Display technology.
+To make things better, the X900F/XF90 comes with Sony TRILUMINOS™ Display technology.

-Enabling and empowering this TV to show a wider range of colours and tones.
-After watching a few movies, it does show a more natural and vibrant picture quality that accurately displays the wider range that typically found on 4K UHD HDR content.
-Lastly, the X900F/XF90 features the advanced HDR10+, HDR10, standard HDR and Dolby Vision.
+Giving this TV a wider range of colours and tones.
+After watching a few movies, it does show a more natural and vibrant picture quality.
+It accurately displays the wider range that typically found on 4K UHD HDR content.
+Lastly, the X900F/XF90 features the advanced HDR10+, HDR10 and Dolby Vision.
 So you can pretty much enjoy HDR with this TV.

 The Sony Bravia X900F/XF90 exhibits a newer design in a much more elegant and sophisticated aesthetics compared to previous models.